Random fields, large deviations and triviality in quantum field theory. Part I: Proofs

 The idea of the proof is to show that $Z_{n,V}$ is much larger that the values of:

 We therefore seek an estimate (in fact a minorization) of $Z_{n,V}$ and this is done via the following steps: \\ $\bullet$ (1) $Z_{n,V}$ is first transformed to an expression of the form:

 \\

 $\bullet$ (2) Estimating expressions like (\ref{overview1}) is usually done with a Laplace type method.
 In infinite dimension, the Varadhan lemma, which is used in many situations, requires that the sequence of measures $\mu_{N}$ satisfies a large deviations principle (LDP), with assumptions that can be more or less relaxed depending of the situations.
-However, proving a LDP in our case seems to be complicated. \\ $\bullet$ (3) Nonetheless, it turns out that a lower bound of large deviations for the sequence $\mu_{N}$ can be established and this is sufficient to get a minorization of $Z_{n,V}$. \\ $\bullet$ (4) To get this lower bound, the Lagrangian is transformed to an array of random variables with an expression like:
+However, proving a LDP in our case seems to be complicated. \\ $\bullet$ (3) Nonetheless, it turns out that a lower bound of large deviations for the sequence $\mu_{N}$ can be established and this is sufficient to get a minorization of $Z_{n,V}$. \\ $\bullet$ (4) To get this lower bound, the action and Lagrangian are transformed to arrays of random variables with an expression like:

 \\